 The motherboard supports chassis intrusion monitoring through the Winbond ASIC.
-A chassis intrusion event is retained in CMOS for more protection.
+A chassis intrusion event is retained in the CMOS for added protection.

-1.3.2 Unique ASUS features
+1.3.2 ASUS unique features

-ASUS Q-Fan technology ()
+ASUS Q-Fan technology ( )

 The ASUS Q-Fan technology smartly adjusts the fan speeds according to the system loading to ensure quiet, cool, and efficient operation.